 To be chosen as a scholar, applicants must follow the same guidelines and eligibility criteria as any other DTA Foundation grant applicant.
 They will have the option in the preliminary proposal process to choose if they wish to be considered for the DTA Foundation Ignite Innovation grant or the DTA Foundation – Santa Fe Group Oral Health Innovation Scholar grant.
 While Applicants may choose to be considered for both grant types, they may only be awarded one $25,000 grant per project, regardless of grant type.

 Eligibility & Criteria

 Preliminary proposal summaries are welcome from, but not limited to, dental organizations, dental schools, universities, government and/or community based groups for programs located in the United States and its territories.
 Applicants must be a legal non-profit entity.

 The DTA Foundation’s priority is to award grants to projects that can leverage additional funding and expansion in other geographic areas.
 Programs that are solely local in scope and do not appear to be reproducible nationally or over a greater population, thus limited to attracting additional outside funding for future years, are considered outside the scope of current funding parameters.

-The DTA Foundation Grants Committee Chairman and the DTA Foundation Executive Director will review all preliminary proposal summaries.
 Applicants will be invited to submit a full grant application to the Grants Committee based on the following areas:

 - Innovation, originality, and creativity